Code-Institute-Submissions/school-for-the-poor/README.md

 The project can be accessed at https://github.com/junokili/school-for-the-poor

-The project was created through two separate GitHub repositories as, due to repeated attempts to resolve blocking issues, the number of free hours of coding time in GitPod ran out.
+The project was created through two separate GitHub repositories as, due to repeated attempts to resolve coding issues, the number of free hours of coding time in GitPod ran out.
 The project was transferred to a different account owned by the developer, and subsequently back again, as a new month’s allowance began.
 This has resulted in the evident jumps in commit stages.
 (However, the interim repository can be found here: https://github.com/KateParkin/supreme-couscous)